jiyoonee/jiyoonee.github.io/README.md

 ## Open Source Projects
 ### [Visualize-Spotify](https://github.com/jiyoonee/VisualizeSpotify)
 A React web application that uses the Spotify Web API to visualize music preferences.
 It also provides a tinder-esque functionality that allows you to swipe through recommended songs and see in real-time its stats as well as how it affects your global music preferences via track analytics.
+Documentation can be found [here](https://jiyoonee.github.io/VisualizeSpotify/).

 ---